arron21/arron.dev/site/posts/useful-git-commands.md

 This saves your email to the local project

-**git config --local user.name"youremail@gmail.com"**
+**git config --local user.name "arron"**

-This saves your nameto the local project
+This saves your name to the local project

 **git  fetch -p**